OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 })
 export class AppModule { }
 ```
-Now, we are good to go; to make use of the angular material module we need in our project.
+Now, we are good to go; to make use of the `Angular Material Modules ` we will need in our project.
 I personally like to create a file where I import all the angular material components I will need in my project.
 So let's do that by creating `src/app/material.module.ts` file and add the following to it;
 ```ts